A Scalable Generative Graph Model with Community Structure: BTER Generative Graph Model

 \subsection{The BTER Model}

-Our earlier work argued that a graph with a heavy-tailed degree distribution and high clustering coefficients must contain Erd\H{o}s--R\'enyi blocks of densely connected vertices; moreover, the distribution of the sizes of those groups follows the same type of distribution of the degrees (e.g., power law) \cite{SeKoPi12}.
-Based on this premise, the BTER model \cite{SeKoPi12} organizes nodes into \emph{affinity blocks} such that nodes within the same affinity block have a much higher chance of being connected than nodes at random, but BTER also behaves like the CL model in that it is able to match an arbitrary degree distribution.
+BTER is based on the premise that a graph with a heavy-tailed degree distribution and high clustering coefficients must contain dense Erd\H{o}s--R\'enyi blocks; moreover, the distribution of the sizes of those groups follows the same type of distribution of the degrees \cite{SeKoPi12}.
+Therefore, BTER organizes nodes into affinity blocks such that nodes within the same affinity block have a much higher chance of being connected than nodes at random, but BTER also behaves like the Chung-Lu model in that it is able to match an arbitrary degree distribution.

-We first give a high level description of a serial version of BTER \cite{SeKoPi12}.
-The BTER model requires two user-specified inputs: \begin{inparaenum}[(1)] \item desired degree distribution, denoted by $\{n_d\}$ where $n_d$ is the number of nodes of degree $d$; and \item clustering coefficient by degree, denoted by $\{c_d\}$ where $c_d$ is the desired mean clustering coefficient for nodes of degree $d$. \end{inparaenum} (We note that the original description in \cite{SeKoPi12} did not take the original clustering coefficients but rather a function to determine the connectivity.)
-The desired number of nodes and edges are $n = \sum_d n_d$ and $m = \frac{1}{2}\sum_d d \cdot n_d$, respectively.
+The BTER model requires two user-specified inputs: \begin{inparaenum}[(1)] \item the desired degree distribution, $\ndseq$, and \item the desired clustering coefficients by degree, $\cdseq$. \end{inparaenum} These quantities may be measurements from an existing graph or set arbitrarily, e.g., for benchmark purposes.
+(We note that the original description in \cite{SeKoPi12} did not take the original clustering coefficients but rather a function to determine the connectivity.)
+The desired number of nodes and edges can be computed from the degree distribution per \Eqn{nm}.
 There are three main steps to the graph generation, as described below.
 The steps are depicted in \Fig{bter}.

 \paragraph{Preprocessing} Imagine starting with $n$ isolated vertices.
 Each vertex is assigned a degree, based on the degree distribution $\{n_d\}$.
 So we arbitrarily assign $n_1$ vertices to have degree $1$, $n_2$ to have to degree $2$, etc. We then partition the $n$ vertices into affinity blocks.
-In general, an affinity block contains $d+1$ vertices that are assigned degree $d$, where $d$ varies over the entire range.
+For reasons that will be explained in the details that follow, an affinity block ideally contains $d+1$ vertices that are assigned degree $d$.
+The idea is that each affinity block can potentially form a clique, in which case every node in that block has a clustering coefficient of 1.
 Note that there are many small blocks with vertices of low degree, and a few large blocks of high degree vertices.
 At this stage, no edges have been added.